yulonglim/tp/docs/UserGuide.md

 Format: `mark INDEX…||all`

-* `mark INDEX…` marks the students at the specified `INDEX`s as present.
+* `mark INDEX…` marks the students at the specified `INDEX`s present.
-* `mark all` marks all the students currently displayed in the student list as present.
+* `mark all` marks all the students currently displayed in the student list present.

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
 This command will result in all the students in the list being shown.
 For example, if you execute `list absent` to filter out all absent students